FabienD/docker-stack/README.md

 This is the **base** of all web projects, composed of the following services:

 - A reversed proxy service (Traefik) that forwards requests to your different applications.
-You don't have to worry about multiple application port number, the request can be routed to the right application by following a local domain name rule (a host rule in Traefik).
+You don't have to worry about multiple applications port number, the request can be routed to the right application by following a local domain name rule (a host rule in Traefik).
 So, each application can have is own local domain.
 For example, the application "myapp" can be accessible at the address ```myapp.stack.local```.
-- A mail catcher service (MailCatcher) that catches all emails sent from your applications.
+- A mail catcher service (MailCatcher) that captures all emails sent from your applications.
 This is avoid to send accidentally emails to real users, you can also check the content of the emails sent by your application whitout beeing connected to Internet.

 #### 1.1.
 Reverse proxy